 - 2.1.1.
-Permitting and installation of gravelless distribution products are subject to local and state code. - 2.1.2.
-Only proprietary gravelless distribution products registered with the department and listed in the current List of Registered On-site Treatment and Distribution Products may be permitted by local health jurisdictions [WAC 246-272A-0145].
+Permitting and installation of gravelless distribution products are subject to NETCHD requirements. - 2.1.2.
+Only proprietary gravelless distribution products registered with DOH and listed in the current List of Registered On-site Treatment and Distribution Products may be permitted by NETCHD [WAC 246-272A-0145].
 Only the specific models listed in the document are approved.
-If other models in a manufacturer's product-lines do not appear on the list, they are not approved for use in Washington State.
-If in doubt, contact the department for current listing information. - 2.1.3.
-Permit Requirements The local health agency installation permit (and operational permit, depending on local code) must at least specify, among other items normally required within the specific local health jurisdiction, the following items: - 2.1.3.1.
+If other models in a manufacturer's productlines do not appear on the list, they are not approved for use in Washington State.
+If in doubt, contact the DOH for current listing information. - 2.1.3.
+Permit Requirements NETCHD installation permit (and operational permit, depending if required) must at least specify, among other items normally required, the following items: - 2.1.3.1.
 System operating capacity and design flow (gallons/day) for the facility served. - 2.1.3.2.
 The soil type (textural class number) at the site. - 2.1.3.3.
 The soil dispersal component hydraulic loading rate (gallons/ft2/day) matched to the soil type and conditions. - 2.1.3.4.
 The drainfield size required (square feet) if a gravel-filled drainfield were to be used. - 2.1.3.5.
 The size of the proposed gravelless drainfield (square feet) with percent reduction, if used. - 2.1.3.6.
 The frequency of gravelless drainfield status observations. - 2.1.3.7.
 The requirements for drainfield expansion, repair, or replacement in event of observed problems. (see Section 4.3 for possible outcomes of observed ponding conditions.)

 The selection of an appropriate wastewater-to-soil loading rate, anticipated facility use, wastewater generation, installation, operation of the system, and ongoing maintenance inspections are critical to the treatment performance of the drainfield and the length of time that treatment performance is achieved.
 Gravelless drainfield manufacturers commonly encourage the use of their products in reduced configurations when compared to gravel-filled drainfields.
 While this approach may be satisfactory due to unique elements of the product designs, these smaller drainfields may impact the life of the drainfield.
-Drainfield performance over the longterm (20 - 30 years) needs to be observed and analyzed as additional field experience with these systems is gained.
+The decision to use a reduced configuration should be carefully considered by the designer in consultation with the system owner.